Oil slides below $118 on euro zone worries

-LONDON Oil fell below $118 a barrel on Monday, pressured by concern over the euro zone debt crisis, although supply worries due to tightening Western sanctions on Iran checked the slide.
+LONDON Oil fell below $118 a barrel on Monday, pressured by lingering concern over the euro zone debt crisis although supply worries from tightening Western sanctions on Iran checked the slide.

-The outlook for Europe's economy worsened in April, raising the likelihood that oil consumption will slow.
-Fresh data for Germany, France and the euro zone showed a much faster rate of economic contraction than had been expected.

-The wobbly financial state of some big euro zone economies has unsettled markets, despite signs at the start of the year that Europe's long-running debt crisis was easing.

 China, one of Iran's top crude oil buyers, made sharp cuts in imports during the first quarter as companies haggled with Iran's state-run oil company over prices and contract terms.